 I then measured the amount of conduit needed to finish off the inside run and cut it to length again with my grinder.

 I placed the EMT and then tightened down the connectors.

-I then attached the EMT I cut earlier to the EL with a raintight fitting and mounted the disconnect to the outside wall of the shop.
+The EMT I cut earlier was then attached to the EL with a raintight fitting and mounted the disconnect to the outside wall of the shop.

 To prepare the indoor unit for mounting I needed to bend the lineset to it went out the back of the unit and sloped slightly downward to match the angle of the hole I cut earlier.
 It’s is critical when bending the lineset that you do not kink the copper pipe.
 If you forget this, the instructions will remind you at least 50 times.